jtf-1/FUN-MAP_CAUCASUS/README.md

 CMD ASPAWN: MIG29, NUM: 2, HDG: 180, SKILL: GOOD

-Will spawn 2x MiG29 at the default speed of 425 knots, with heading 180 and skill level GOOD.
+Will spawn 2x Red MiG29 at the default speed of 425 knots, with heading 180 and skill level GOOD.

 Groundspawn Syntax